alemosie/hot_peppers/README.md

 - [How to Scrape an AJAX Website using Python](https://www.codementor.io/codementorteam/how-to-scrape-an-ajax-website-using-python-qw8fuitvi)
 - [Explanation of the "json": {"key":"value"} addition to the POST request (missing in the Requests documentation...?)](https://stackoverflow.com/questions/9733638/post-json-using-python-requests)
+- When my scraper broke the day after I built it, I learned about [nonces](https://codex.wordpress.org/WordPress_Nonces) in WordPress.
+I had to find a way to fetch the daily nonce to complete the AJAX request.

 ## Sanitization/analysis to-do